LIRR says it loses $20M yearly in unpaid fares

 Although most of the discussion focused on the MTA’s buses and subways, where fare beaters cost the agency about $215 million annually, LIRR officials also addressed the impact of uncollected revenue on the railroad, which collects about $730 million in fares annually.

-LIRR chief financial officer Mark Young said the MTA regularly deploys undercover auditors who conduct “spot checks” of trains to determine how much fare revenue is being lost.
-The railroad then “makes assumptions about who already [has] paid for monthly or weekly tickets,” and comes up with an estimate of about how many riders aren’t paying at all — about 5 percent, according to Young.
+LIRR Chief Financial Officer Mark Young said the MTA regularly deploys undercover auditors who conduct “spot checks” of trains to determine how much fare revenue is being lost.
+In about 5 percent of such instances, the auditors' tickets are not collected, Young said.

-MTA officials at the meeting outlined a number of planned efficiencies to shrink the budget gap, including potential service cuts on buses and subways by 2020.
+MTA officials at the meeting outlined several planned efficiencies to shrink the budget gap, including potential service cuts on buses and subways by 2020.

 The railroad’s belt-tightening includes a six-month hiring freeze, changes in inventory stocking and electrical power consumption, a reduction in staffing for special events, and scaling back on the installation of electronic “help points” at stations.
 The railroad also is pulling back somewhat on a plan to drastically increase car cleaning efforts, although Eng said customers will still notice an improvement in car cleanliness because of where and how personnel are deployed.

-“What we did was look at how to initiate efficiencies in the railroad and not have any service cuts to our customers,” LIRR president Phillip Eng said.
+“What we did was look at how to initiate efficiencies in the railroad and not have any service cuts to our customers,” Eng said.

 Comments